yj7082126/musubi-tuner/README.md

 ### Recent Updates

+- Jan 20, 2025
+    - Added experimental installation instructions using uv.
+Thanks to bmaltais for PR [#51](https://github.com/kohya-ss/musubi-tuner/pull/51) for this addition.
+However, the settings are incomplete, so feedback is welcome.

 - Jan 19, 2025
     - When pre-caching latents and Text Encoder outputs, files not included in the dataset are automatically deleted.
 This prevents unexpected files from being left behind and used in training.
         - You can still keep cache files as before by specifying `--keep_cache`.